The latest on coronavirus and Charles County

 - Starting March 12, Charles County Public Schools has canceled all out-of-state trips following the advice from the Maryland State Department of Education and the Maryland Department of Health.
 In-state trips and athletic events are still scheduled to take place.
 Decisions by other agencies, school systems or colleges may impact travel or participation.

-- As of Thursday morning, high school basketball championship games for St. Charles and Westlake are still going on at Towson University and University of Maryland though the games are only open to: tournament, staff, players, coaches, trainers and parents or legal guardians of players.
+- State high school basketball championship games for St. Charles and Westlake set for Towson University and University of Maryland have been postponed until further notice, according to the Maryland Public Secondary School Athletic Association.

 - The Charleston Community Senior Center in Waldorf is not allowing any visitors into the building, however, residents of the building are allowed to leave.